 The country is a former British colony with its legal and financial structures bearing a close resemblance to the US and the UK.

 Singapore’s economic freedom score is 84.4, making its economy the freest in the 2022 Index.
-It is ranked first among 39 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+It is first among 39 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.

 “Trade freedom is strong, and well-secured property rights promote entrepreneurship and innovation effectively.
 The overall rule of law is undergirded by a high degree of transparency and government accountability says the Heritage Foundation in its 2022 index of economic freedom report.